• Skip to primary navigation

 • Mint: You'll need a bunch of fresh mint leaves and another bunch for garnish.

-• Baking soda: This helps keep the tea clear and counteract any bitterness.
-You'll only need a pinch.
+• Baking soda: This helps keep the tea clear and counteracts any bitterness.

 • Sweetener: This is optional.
 I typically don't add any, but if you'd like to sweeten your tea, you can add a sweetener to equal ½ cup of sugar.
 Each glass will contain about a tablespoon of sweetener.
 If this seems excessive, you can start with ¼ cup of sweetener for the entire batch and see how you like it.

 • Orange: I thinly slice a fresh orange and add the slices to the tea.
 I like it better than lemon.
-It adds excellent flavor and a hint of sweetness.
+It adds great flavor and a hint of sweetness.

 Variations

-• You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
-You can also use brown sugar if you dissolve it entirely while the tea is hot.
+2. You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
+You can also use brown sugar if you dissolve it completely while the tea is hot.

-Here's an overview of the steps needed to make this refreshing drink.
+Here's a general overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

-• Bring 2 cups of water to a boil in a saucepan.
+Bring two cups of water to a boil.
 Turn the heat off and add the tea bags, ginger root, and mint leaves.
-Steep the tea for 10 minutes.
-(Photos 1-3).
+Steep the tea for ten minutes.

-• Using a slotted spoon, remove the tea bags, ginger, and mint leaves from the tea.
-(Photo 4).
+Using a slotted spoon, remove the tea bags, ginger, and mint leaves from the tea.
+Strain the tea into a heatproof bowl.
+Stir in the baking soda and, if using, the sweetener.

 • To prevent the ice cubes from diluting the tea's flavor, you can make some tea beforehand and freeze it in ice cube trays, then serve the tea with frozen tea cubes instead of regular ice cubes.